-A candidate would normally complete a PhD within 48 months full-time (72 months part-time) and it is anticipated that the thesis would normally be c.
+A PGR would normally complete a PhD within 48 months full-time (72 months part-time) and it is anticipated that the thesis would normally be c.
 40-80,000 words (depending on the discipline and nature of thesis format).

-In line with BU's regulations, for the award of Doctor of Philosophy, candidates may submit for examination one of the following:
+In line with BU's regulations, for the award of Doctor of Philosophy, PGRs may submit for examination one of the following:

 - a traditional chapter-based thesis

+- an integrated thesis (see Section 10.9)

-- a practical element and supporting exegesis (appropriate for practice-led research)
+- a practical element and supporting exegesis (appropriate for practice-led research) (see Section 10.10).

-- an integrated thesis.

-The PhD is the highest academic award and a PhD thesis must contain a substantial original contribution to knowledge or understanding of the field of study or professional practice.
+The PhD is the highest academic award, and a PhD thesis must contain a substantial original contribution to knowledge or understanding of the field of study or professional practice.

-7.2 PHD LEARNING OUTCOMES
+10.2 PHD LEARNING OUTCOMES